jepelt/differential-prevalence/README.md

 MDPE is a Bayesian hierarchical model designed for differential prevalence analysis in microbiome studies.
 It utilizes an asymmetric Laplace prior for the differential prevalence parameters.
 This choice is  motivated by a natural assumption that for most taxa in most studies the true differential prevalence effects are likely close to zero, and the observation that typically, within a given microbiome study, most of the non-zero prevalence differences have the same direction.

-Unlike standard frequentist approaches (based on e.g., the Wald test), which often fail or yield infinite estimates in boundary cases (i.e., when a taxon is completely absent in one group), MDPE produces robust, finite estimates through Bayesian regularization.
+Unlike standard frequentist approaches (based on e.g., the Wald test), which may fail or yield infinite estimates in boundary cases (i.e., when a taxon is completely absent in one group), MDPE produces robust, finite estimates through Bayesian regularization.
 Furthermore, the model provides differential prevalence estimates and uncertainty intervals that are **inherently adjusted for multiplicity**.

 ## Example analysis with MDPE